kasperg/harvest-task-pick/readme.markdown

 ## Versions

 - *0.3*:
+  - Update checker: Weekly checks for new versions.
+When a new version is available users will get a notification
   - Fixed Javascript and CSS includes: Refactored Javascript loading and introduced build system for CSS includes
   - Prevent Harvest Task Pick from executing multiple times for the same element
   - Improved Chrome domain matching and security warning: Use @match in metadata block.